Australia's Flanagan takes Man Booker prize with war story

-LONDON Australian novelist Richard Flanagan said that before winning the prestigious Man Booker prize for literature on Tuesday he had considered becoming a miner because he found it so difficult to make a living at his craft.

-Flanagan, 53, won the prestigious 50,000-pound ($79,530) prize for his novel "The Narrow Road to the Deep North", set during the building of the Thailand-Burma "Death Railway" in World War Two.
+LONDON Australian author Richard Flanagan's "The Narrow Road to the Deep North", set during the building of the Thailand-Burma "Death Railway" in World War Two, won Britain's prestigious 50,000-pound ($79,530) Man Booker literature prize on Tuesday.

-"I'm not a wealthy man so in essence this means I can continue to write," Flanagan, sipping champagne, told reporters after winning the prize at a ceremony in London.

-"A year and a half ago when I finished this book I was contemplating going to get what work I could in a mine in far northern Australia because things had come to such a pass with my writing, I had spent so long on this book," he said.
+"In Australia the Man Booker is sometimes seen as something of a chicken raffle," Flanagan said after receiving the prize.
+"I just didn't expect to end up the chicken."

 Flanagan's sixth novel beat out what jury chairman Anthony Grayling said was a strong short list of six books that for the first time, under a rule change, included works by two Americans, giving rise to fears beforehand that the British prize might come to be dominated by American writers.

+His father, who was a survivor of the Burma Death Railway, died at age 98, the day Flanagan finished "The Narrow Road to the Deep North".

-Grayling, a philosopher, said Flanagan was chosen by consensus of the six-person judging panel.
-A spokeswoman for the public relations firm representing the prize clarified that Grayling had at one point used his tie-breaker vote "to move the discussion forward," indicating the choice was not unanimous.
+Grayling, a philosopher, said Flanagan was chosen by consensus of the six-person judging panel, but a spokeswoman for the public relations firm representing the prize clarified that Grayling had at one point used his tie-breaker vote "to move the discussion forward," indicating the choice was not unanimous.

 The other books on the short list were "We Are All Completely Beside Ourselves" by Karen Jay Fowler (American), "To Rise Again at a Decent Hour" by Joshua Ferris (American), "J" by Howard Jacobson (British), "The Lives of Others" by Neel Mukherjee (British) and "How to be Both" by Ali Smith (British).